Project Meratas

 4/4 asked: "Where does my money actually go?"

-All users checked email for detailed receipts - found only generic confirmations
+All users checked email for detailed receipts - found only generic confirmations.

-Key Diagnostic QuestionThe primary line of inquiry focused on identifying and channeling intense emotional responses: "What would you do if you saw someone starting a fire in a forest?"Finding: The resulting responses of anger, helplessness, and urgency became the psychological foundation for the Behavioral Engagement System (The Game).This question revealed that users possessed strong emotional drive to take action on environmental issues, but existing platforms provided no outlet to channel that urgency into meaningful, trackable contributions.Key insight: The problem wasn't lack of motivation - it was lack of visible progress, verifiable impact, and continuous engagement loops that could transform one-time frustration into sustained participation.
+Key Diagnostic QuestionThe primary line of inquiry focused on identifying and channeling intense emotional responses: "What would you do if you saw someone starting a fire in a forest?"Finding: Responses of anger, helplessness, and urgency became the psychological foundation for the Behavioral Engagement System.This question revealed that users possessed strong emotional drive to take action on environmental issues, but existing platforms provided no outlet to channel that urgency into meaningful, trackable contributions.

-From Observation to Opportunity (connecting behaviors to solution)The pattern across all 4 participants: users wanted to stay engaged, but the platform had no infrastructure for ongoing participation.The disconnect:❌ No impact tracking
+From Observation to OpportunityThe pattern across all 4 participants: users wanted to stay engaged, but the platform had no infrastructure for ongoing participation.The disconnect:❌ No impact tracking

 ❌ No reason to return

-This behavioral evidence informed the hypothesis: blockchain-verified tokens + gamification could transform one-time donors into repeat participants.
+❌ No proof their donation matteredThis behavioral evidence informed the hypothesis: transparent impact tracking + web-based gamification could transform one-time donors into repeat participants.

 The Problem: Heuristic & Structural Flaws